10yard/dkafe/readme.md

    1. **DK Lava Panic**
 Jumpman must keep his cool and move quickly up platforms to avoid rising Lava.
 Try not to panic!
    2. **DK Who and the Daleks**
 Jumpman has regenerated as the next Dr Who.
-Help him rescue his assistant "Rose" from the clutches of Donkey Kong.
+Help him rescue his assistant from the clutches of Donkey Kong.
 The Daleks have destroyed her rocket ship and you're her only hope for escape.
 Use the Tardis to teleport Jumpman through dimensions in spacetime.
    3. **DK Last Man Standing**
 You will lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.
 You decide when to stop playing!